fluentlabs-xyz/rwasm/README.md

 )
 ```

-According to the WASM standards, memory overflow causes `u32::MAX` on the stack.
+According to WASM standards, a memory overflow causes `u32::MAX` to be placed on the stack.
-For upper-bound checks we can do a memory overflow check using `memory.size` opcode.
+For upper-bound checks, we can use the `memory.size` opcode.
-Here is an example of such injection:
+Here is an example of such an injection:

 ```wat
 (module